qunitjs/qunitjs.com/cli.md

 }
 ```

+See [./test/integration/nyc](https://github.com/qunitjs/qunit/tree/main/test/integration/nyc) in the QUnit repo for a minimal example.

-For an example project that generates code coverage from Node.js an from the browser, see [Krinkle/example-node-and-browser-qunit](https://github.com/Krinkle/example-node-and-browser-qunit-ci/).
+For a more elaborate example showcasing a unified test coverage report for tests in both Node.js and a headless browser, see [Krinkle/example-node-and-browser-qunit](https://github.com/Krinkle/example-node-and-browser-qunit-ci/).